Mohamed-code-13/fitupia/README.md

 ## Privacy and Data Security

 Your privacy and data security are our top priorities.
-Fitupia follows strict data privacy and security protocols to ensure your information is protected
+Fitupia follows strict data privacy and security protocols to ensure your information is protected.

 ## Thank You for Choosing Fitupia